Lie detectors don't work

 Lie detectors are not accurate.
 They are little better than a coin toss.

-[P1] Polygraphs violate a defendant's right not to self-incriminate.
+[P1] Lie detectors cannot accurately detect an individual's deceit.
 [P2] Therefore, they should not be admissible in court.